data301-2021-summer2/project-group6-project/README.md

-# Group 6 - Canadian Children's Challenges
+# Group 6 - Sociological Factors and Income in the US
+# Started new dataset as recommended by prof!

 ## Milestones